Jakub-Ner/Auto-meetings/README.md

 - In the webUI You can see a**list of following meetings**.
 - If You want, it can even **check Your mailbox** for new ones.
 - You can hibernate PC via WebUI and it will **wake up Your PC** a moment before meeting and **record** the meeting for You.
-- If You go to vacation during, e.g. academic year, hibernating PC via WebUI will do to be on all lectures, because Auto-meetings **wakes up the PC at least every 10 hours**, to check for new meetings.
+- If You go to vacation during, e.g. academic year, hibernating PC via WebUI will do to be on all lectures, because Auto-meetings **wakes up the PC at least every 10 hours** to check for new meetings.

 Beside that:
 - Auto-meetings runs in the background as a lightweight systemd service.